taufikxu/GAN_PID/README.md

 'python train_pid.py ./config/celeba_pid.yaml'

 The hyperparameters can be adjusted in the corresponding config files.
-Specifically, the 'iv' denotes the coefficient for negative feedback.
+Specifically, the 'iv' denotes the coefficient for CLC.